Students in the PhD program in bioengineering are expected to take the preliminary examination by the end of their second year in the program.

 - Complete the committee recommendation form and submit it to the graduate program coordinator for DGS approval.

 - Reserve a room for your oral examination.
 (Use the Room Reservation site when requesting a BioE classroom.)

 - Provide copies of your completed research proposal to each committee member.

-- Pick up the examination report form from the Graduate College once you are notified that it is ready.
+- Pick up the examination report form from the graduate program coordinator once you are notified that it is ready.

 Immediately following the oral exam

 - Confirm that every committee member has signed the examination report form and marked their grade (“Pass” or “Fail”) on the form.